 Always a bridesmaid, never a bride

 Of the small portion of roles allotted to people of color, fewer still are leading roles.
 Only 23% of films made from 2011 to 2015 featured a black lead.
 Boston Globe columnist Renée Graham points out that even when a black star does score a lead role, it is most often against the backdrop of a white character who facilitates the black character’s – a “white savior,” she calls them.
 For example, the film Hidden Figures, depicts a black NASA mathematician whose success is sponsored by her benevolent white boss.
-Similar dynamics occur in the movies The Blind Side, The Help, and 2018’s Green Book, among others.
+Similar dynamics occur in the movies The Blind Side, The Help, and 2018’s controversial Oscar winner, Green Book, among others.
 This begs the question of why Hollywood can’t seem to let its black heroes stand alone.

-The Bottom Line: When considering the distribution of work in Hollywood amongst ethnic minorities, one might be quick to conclude that American entertainment is one of the country’s last vestiges of institutionalized racism.
+The Bottom Line: When considering the distribution of work in Hollywood among ethnic minorities, one might be quick to conclude that American entertainment is one of the country’s last vestiges of institutionalized racism.
 But are numbers the bottom line of every story?
 You decide.